apache/nuttx/configs/stm32l476-mdk/README.txt

 Flashing:

 The MDK has a builtin FTDI to support flashing from openocd.
 There are a few extensions to openocd that haven't been integrated upstream yet.
 To flash (or debug) the MDK, you will need the code from:

 	git clone https://github.com/MotorolaMobilityLLC/openocd

+Refer to detailed OpenOCD build instructions at developer.motorola.com

 After building, you can flash with the following command:

 	openocd -f board/moto_mdk_muc.cfg -c "program nuttx.bin 0x08000000 reset exit"

+Serial Console:

+The serial console is configured on USART3 using MUC_UART3_TX (PC10) and MUC_UART_RX (PC11).
+This connects to the FT4232 part which supports 4
+CDC/ACM serial ports.
+The console is on port C which will probably be /dev/ttyUSB2 on your Linux host.